Build Your Account-Based Marketing Strategy

 After completing this unit, you’ll be able to:

-- Understand the role AI plays in an account-based strategy.
+- Understand the role artificial intelligence plays in an account-based marketing strategy.

 - Identify which accounts to target.

 Technology and ABM